 Introducing CIMON, a floating, basketball-sized robot so that you can function a accomplice and assistant to crew individuals aboard the overseas house Station.
 Infused with artificial intelligence, the floating bot is reminiscent of HAL from 2001: an area Odyssey, however a long way less detestable.
 We hope.

-prior nowadays, SpaceX successfully launched a recycled Falcon 9 rocket from Cape Canaveral, Florida carrying around 6.”000 kilos of cargo to the ISS. in addition to providing genetically similar mice, poker online tremendous-caffeinated espresso, and different elements, the CRS-15 Dragon capsule incorporates CIMON, the primary interactive flight companion to take half in an ISS mission.
+prior nowadays, SpaceX successfully launched a recycled Falcon 9 rocket from Cape Canaveral, Florida carrying around 6.”000 kilos of cargo to the ISS. in addition to providing genetically similar mice, tremendous-caffeinated espresso, and different elements, the CRS-15 Dragon capsule incorporates CIMON, the primary interactive flight companion to take half in an ISS mission.

 once aboard, CIMON—short for Crew Interactive cellular associate—will assist the crew with its many actions.
 The aspect of this pilot task is to peer if an artificially shimmering bot can enhance crew efficiency and morale during longer missions, together with a possible mission to Mars.
 What’s greater, activities and tasks carried out by means of ISS crew participants are beginning to get more advanced, so an AI may help.
 CIMON doesn’t have any fingers or legs, so it may’t aid with any actual tasks, but it points a language consumer interface, enabling crew members to verbally talk with it.
 The bot can reveal restore directions on its monitor, and even seek objects within the ISS.
 With a reduced workload, astronauts will confidently journey less stress and have more time to chill out.